Elohitec/smart-contracts/README.md

-# smart-contracts
+# Contracts
-Elohim Smart Contracts
+Contracts for ElohimCoin ecosystem